Crash Bandicoot (video game): Marketing and release

+Crash Bandicoot had a marketing budget of $6 million.
 Ami Matsumura-Blaire of Sony served as the marketing manager for Crash Bandicoot and worked in collaboration with Erik Moe and Chris Graves of TBWA\Chiat\Day to create the game's advertising campaign.
 Moe and Graves, recognizing that Sony sought to establish itself as a challenger to Nintendo, conceived the idea of Crash Bandicoot inspiring a crazed fan to create a Crash outfit and harass Mario from Nintendo's parking lot.
 The team set a rule against directly insinuating that the video game character and the costumed person in the advertisement were the same individual, as the two entities had different personalities.
 As the marketing team went to Seattle to film the commercial, they created smaller teasers depicting the fan's journey to Nintendo.
 The commercial was shot near a Nintendo building, but not the main Nintendo headquarters, which Matsumura-Blaire felt aligned with the campaign's humor; she remarked that "it would totally make sense that this guy hadn't had done his homework and [had] mistakenly gone to the wrong building".
 An additional commercial featuring Sega was considered but never created due to increasing expenses.

 The development of Crash Bandicoot spanned a total of 18 months.
 It was released in North America on September 9, 1996, and in Europe on November 8, 1996.